microsoft/playwright/docs/src/test-components-storybook-js.md

 ### Q) Can I use `@playwright/test` and `@storybook/playwright-ct` together?

 Yes.
 Use a Playwright Config for each and follow their respective guides ([E2E Playwright Test](https://playwright.dev/docs/intro), [CT for Storybook](https://playwright.dev/docs/test-components-storybook))

+### Q) Can I use `@playwright/experimental-ct-{react,svelte,vue,solid}` and `@storybook/playwright-ct` together?

+No. Both CT approaches use the same config filename and perform conflicting babel file transformations on your `.spec` files.
+So, for now choose one approach or the other.